School of Nursing Policies and Procedures

 For School of Nursing Scholarships, undergraduate and graduate nursing students are encouraged to 1) submit a Free Application for Federal Student Aid Form (FAFSA) and 2) a School of Nursing Scholarship application, which must be completed every semester.
-Students can access scholarship applications by logging into the Student Portal during March for summer and fall awards and October for spring awards.
+Students can access scholarship applications by logging into My Student Center during March for summer and fall awards and October for spring awards.
 New students submit scholarship applications with their admission paperwork.
 The School of Nursing Scholarship Advisory Group reviews all applications and selects recipients based on criteria for each scholarship.
 Scholarship recipients are required to provide a thank you note for the donor and to attend a yearly reception.

 The School of Nursing Office of Admissions and Student Services works collaboratively with The Office of Veterans’ Services and Financial Aid (VSFA) to facilitate identification of federal, state and private funding sources.
 Click here to view services available through VSFA and the process for applying for financial aid.

 Please be aware that a Free Application for Federal Student Aid (FAFSA) must be completed annually.
 Click here to apply for all federal/state grants and student loans.
 The Renewal FAFSA is available for those who applied the previous year.
 The school code for the FAFSA is 003659.